Using Help Topics

-- Click the chevron buttons and to show or hide this pane.
+- Click button to show or hide this pane.

-- If for some reason your browser fails to show actual table of contents, click the Refresh Tree button on top of the pane.
+- If for some reason your browser fails to show actual table of contents, refresh the page.

 This pane shows the topic that is currently selected in the table of contents.

-- In the Shortcuts drop-down list, choose the platform you want to view keyboard shortcuts in (Windows/Linux, or OS X).
+- In the Keymap drop-down list, choose the platform you want to view keyboard shortcuts in (Windows/Linux, OS X etc.)

-Finding a piece of information in the online version
+Finding a piece of information in the table of contents

-- In the Search field, type your query.
+- In the Search RubyMine help field, type your query.

 - Press Enter.